life-itself/web3/notes/yellen-treasury-remarks.md

 > While these important innovations helped standardize the backing of the dollar, the Bank of the United States did not have lasting political support.
 By the mid-1800s, the country relied on a fragmented system of paper notes issued by private banks.
 New Jersey banks issued notes that were different from the ones issued in New Hampshire or New York.
 And, because different banks were not seen to carry the same risks, people valued the notes differently.
 This system of private money did function to a degree, but it made transactions expensive and inefficient, and it contributed to bank runs for many decades.

-he Wildcat Banking era was terrible and thus the United States nationalized the dollar and never looked back.
+The Wildcat Banking era was terrible and thus the United States nationalized the dollar and never looked back.

 > A crisis catalyzed reform.
 Embroiled in the Civil War, President Lincoln and Treasury Secretary Salmon Chase needed to introduce more stability to our financial system.
 Congress passed the National Bank Act, which allowed banks to issue national bank notes, but the banks had to be adequately supervised and the notes were required to be backed with U.S. Treasuries.
 This requirement ensured that a dollar in New Jersey was always as good as a dollar in New Hampshire.
 Later, the Federal Reserve Act further institutionalized the national objective of a uniform currency.